 The current directory is available in the Exeter, Exmouth, Honiton, Sidmouth and Dorchester public libraries, and in the Enquiry Centre of the library at Paul Street, Taunton.

 Charge for School Activities and Remissions Policy

 Trustee are required by law to have a Charges for School Activities and Remissions Policy which explains how the school will cover the cost of board and lodging for curriculum-based residential trips.
-See here
+See here for full details

 Learner Support Funds